Perspectives for hyperon and hypernuclei physics: Future experimental highlights

 The calculated energies of $NN\Xi$ and $NNN\Xi$ are listed in Table~\ref{tab:nnx}.
 The $NN\Xi$ system using the ESC08c potential is bound for $(T,J^{\pi})=(1/2,3/2^+)$ with respect to the $d+\Xi$ threshold with a binding energy of 7.2 MeV Because this state receives contributions from the $N \Xi$ spin-1 channel, which is strongly attractive in ESC08c.
 On the other hand, the use of the HAL QCD potential does not create any bound state in the $NN\Xi$ system.

 For the $NNN\Xi$ system, we have two total isospins, $T=0$ and 1.
 For the $T=1$ system, the use of the ESC08c potential leads to bound states for $0^+$ and $1^+$, while there is no bound state using the HAL QCD potential.
 For $T=0$, both the ESC08c and HAL QCD potentials lead to a bound $J=0^+$ state, although the energies are dependent on the $\Xi N$ interaction employed.
+Meanwhile, three shallow bound states for the $NNN\Xi$ system with $(T,J^\pi)=(0,1^+)$, $(1,0^+)$ and $(1,1^+)$ are predicted in the Jacobi NCSM with the NLO(500) chiral interactions~\cite{Le:2021gxa}.
+It should be noted that some parameters of the chiral interactions used in Ref.~\cite{Le:2021gxa} have been retuned to the results of the original chiral baryon-baryon interaction, which was necessary because in the application to study $\Xi$ hypernuclei the $\Lambda\Lambda$ channel of the original potential had to be omitted.

 By this calculation, one found that the $T=0$ $NNN\Xi$ system should be bound, which is likely to be produced in a future heavy-ion collision experiment.